quantcast/qfs/wiki/Administrator's-Guide.md

 must be set to 0.
 Node primary order is VR configuration parameter, it can be changed with qfsadmin vr_reconfiguration command.

-**Note that the node IDs must be unique, and should never be re-used.
-Non unique IDs withing the same meta server group / file system can result in loss of file system.**
+**Note that the node ID must be unique, and should never be re-used.
+Non unique IDs withing the same meta server group / file system can result file system loss.**

 2. Configure meta data fetch / sync, and log receiver listeners.
 The relevant parameters are described in "Meta meta data initial fetch / synchronization"